biorack/BASTet/doc/basic_workflows.rst

     a3['normfactors'] = a2['total_intensities']

 When using our command-line tool, all parameters that are not defined for any of the analyses are automatically exposed via command-line options.
 In contrast to our previous example, we here, e.g., do not set the input msidata and mzdata parameters for our global peak finder (a1).
 In this way, we can now easily set the input file we want to process directly via the command line.
-In cases where we want to expose a parameter via the command line but still want to provide a good default setting for the user, we can set the default value of a parameter via, e.g, `a1.get_parameter_data_by_name('peakheight')['default'] = 3`.
+In cases where we want to expose a parameter via the command line but still want to provide a good default setting for the user, we can set the default value of a parameter via, e.g, ``a1.get_parameter_data_by_name('peakheight')['default'] = 3``.

 To execute our above example from the command line we can now simply do the following:

 .. code-block:: bash

-    python run_workflow.py --script ../../locals/autowrap_example2.py
+    python run_workflow.py --script normalize_image.py
                            --ana_0:msidata $HOME/20120711_Brain.h5:/entry_0/data_0
                            --ana_0:mzdata  $HOME/20120711_Brain.h5:/entry_0/data_0/mz
+`

-In order to avoid collisions between parameters with the same name for different analyses, the tool prepends the unique `analysis_identifier` to each parameter.
-Since we did not set any explicit `analysis_identifier` (e.g, via `a1.analysis_identifier='a1'`), the tool automatically generated unique identifiers (i.e, `ana_0`, `ana_1`, and `ana_3` for our 3 analyses).
-To view all available command line option we can simply call the script with `--help`.
-If one or more workflow scipts are given (here via seperate `--script` parameters), then all unfilled options of those workflows and the corresponding analyses will be listed as.
+In order to avoid collisions between parameters with the same name for different analyses, the tool prepends the unique ``analysis_identifier`` to each parameter.
+Since we did not set any explicit ``analysis_identifier` (e.g, via ``a1.analysis_identifier='a1'``), the tool automatically generated unique identifiers (i.e, ``ana_0``, ``ana_1``, and ``ana_3`` for our 3 analyses).
+To view all available command line option we can simply call the script with ``--help``.
+If one or more workflow scipts are given (here via seperate ``--script`` parameters), then all unfilled options of those workflows and the corresponding analyses will be listed as.
 E.g.

 .. code-block:: python
     :linenos:

-    newlappy:tools oruebel$ python run_workflow.py --script ../../locals/autowrap_example2.py --help
+    newlappy:tools oruebel$ python run_workflow.py --script normalize_image.py --help
     usage: run_workflow.py --script SCRIPT [--save SAVE] [--profile] [--memprofile]
                            [--loglevel {INFO,WARNING,CRITICAL,ERROR,DEBUG,NOTSET}]